 I’ve been keeping a nature journal on and off over the past twenty-five years and have found it helpful in deepening my connection with nature.
 By journaling, I’ve become more observant of the sights, sounds, scents, and feel of what’s around me in the natural world.
 I notice, for example, not just the fact that I’m walking through a forest or a grove of trees but that individual trees have unique characteristics—some have leaves shaped like stars, some have seeds that rattle in the wind, and some have bark as smooth as sanded wood.
 I like to record these observations along with unusual or surprising sightings, like a porcupine in the branches of a cottonwood tree or a family of quails in our backyard.
 One day, my surprise was finding a hummingbird’s nest with the tiniest eggs I’ve ever seen.
 I date my journal entries and find it interesting to compare my observations of particular places and things in nature from one season to another and from one year to another.

 I enjoy hiking and have started adding a log of my hikes in my nature journal.
-I often record which trails I took, how difficult they were, how long I hiked, and what I saw or experienced along the way.
+Whether I’m on a week-long hut-to-hut hike in Europe or a short day hike near my house, I’ll record which trails I took, how difficult they were, how long I hiked, and what I saw or experienced along the way.